CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * which password was given for the possibly protected information,
 * which keys were used to encrypt the information
 * what content the disk has.
 The correct reception should be checked.
 For consignments with highly confidential or on-time content, the recipients should be informed of the despatch and the chosen route of transport.
-If the need for protection is high, it is advisable to ask the recipient for a confirmation of receipt.In each case responsible for the dispatch and for the receipt must be named.
+If the need for protection is high, it is advisable to ask the recipient for a confirmation of receipt.
+In each case responsible for the dispatch and for the receipt must be named.
 If there are indications of manipulation or loss, safety management must be informed immediately.

 #### OPS.1.2.3.M8 Physical deletion of media before and after use [user]